Marweis/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 >[!NOTE]
 >There is currently a known issue where queries satisfied by an answer like a Bookmark are counted as an abandoned query.
+>Usage Analytics are unavailable for GCC, GCC High, and DOD customers.

 ## Viewing reports